SFDO-Tooling/CumulusCI/docs/robot-playwright.md

 ## Running an example test

-As mentioned earlier, this is an experimental release of Playwright integration, so any CumulusCI keywords that rely on Selenium won\'t work.
+As mentioned earlier, this is an experimental release of Playwright integration, so any CumulusCI keywords that rely on Selenium won't work.
 However, the following example shows how easy it can be to write Playwright-based tests with off-the-shelf [keywords provided by the Browser